BBB - A+ Rating - the best there is

 Italian surnames come in far more variations than the names of most other nationalities.
 Regional traditions and dialects are a decisive factor in this characteristic.
 For example, northern names tend to end in "o", while southern in "i".
 Also important, but not unique to Italy, was the fact that before dictionaries and the printing press most scribes simply spelled words according to their sounds.
 The predictable result was an enormous number of spelling variations.
 The recorded spellings of Dalpra include Prato, Prata, Prati, Prado, Prada, Pra, Dal Prato, Del Prato, Dal Pra, Pratello, Pratelli, Pratella, Pradella, Pradel, Pradetto, Pratolini, Pradolin, Pratali and many more.

-First found in at Lecce, the port city located on the southern tip of the Italian peninsula.
+First found in at Lecce, the historic city in southern Italy, the capital of the province of Lecce and a port city located on the southern tip of the Italian peninsula.

 This web page shows only a small excerpt of our Dalpra research.
 More information is included under the topic Early Dalpra History in all our PDF Extended History products.

-Another 275 words(20 lines of text) are included under the topic Early Dalpra Notables in all our PDF Extended History products.
+Another 367 words(26 lines of text) are included under the topic Early Dalpra Notables in all our PDF Extended History products.

 An examination of many early immigration records reveals that people bearing the name Dalpra arrived in North America very early: B. Prado, aged 27, who arrived at Ellis Island, in 1923; Benjamin Prado, aged 28, who arrived at Ellis Island, in 1923; Alfredo Prata, aged 21, who arrived at Ellis Island from Spinaorola, Italy, in 1911.